Quantization Guided JPEG Artifact Correction: Experiments

 \subsection{Results: Generalization Capabilities}

-A major advantage of our method, as we have highlighted repeatedly, is that it uses a single model to correct JPEG images at any quality, while prior works train a model for each quality factor.
+The major advantage of our method is that it uses a single model to correct JPEG images at any quality, while prior works train a model for each quality factor.
 Therefore, we explore if other methods are capable of generalizing or if they really require this ensemble of quality-specific models.
-To evaluate this generalization capability, we use our closest competitor and prior state-of-the-art, IDCN~\cite{zheng2019implicit}.
-IDCN does not provide a model for quality higher than 20, so we explore if their model generalizes by using their quality 10 and quality 20 models to correct quality 50 Live-1 images.
-We also test using the quality 20 model to correct quality 10 images and using the quality 10 model to correct quality 20 images.
-These results are shown in Table~\ref{tab:genresults} along with our result for comparison.
+To evaluate this, we use our closest competitor and prior state-of-the-art, IDCN~\cite{zheng2019implicit}.
+IDCN does not provide a model for quality higher than 20, we explore if their model generalizes by using their quality 10 and quality 20 models to correct quality 50 Live-1 images.
+We also use the quality 20 model to correct quality 10 images and use the quality 10 model to correct quality 20 images.
+These results are shown in Table~\ref{tab:genresults} along with our result.

 As the table shows, the choice of model is critical for IDCN, and there is a significant quality drop when choosing the wrong model.
 Neither their quality 10 nor their quality 20 model is able to effectively correct images that it was not trained on, scoring significantly lower than if the correct model were used.
 At quality 50, the quality 10 model produces a result worse than the input JPEG, and the quality 20 model makes only a slight improvement.
 In comparison, our single model provides consistently better results across image quality factors.
 We stress that the quality setting is not stored in the JPEG file, so a deployed system has no way to pick the correct model.
-Since our model adapts to the quantization matrix, which is stored with the JPEG file, this limitation is alleviated.
 We show an example of a quality 50 image and artifact correction results in Figure \ref{fig:gen}.